-- lead-based paint inspector or risk assessor. - b.
+- 2. Paint testing: Either perform paint testing on the painted surfaces to be disturbed or replaced during rehabilitation activities, or presume that all these painted surfaces are coated with lead-based paint.
+Paint testing must be performed by a GA Certified RRP Renovator or a GA Certified Lead Inspector/Risk Assessor. - a.
+Paint testing to determine the presence or absence of lead-based paint on deteriorated paint surfaces or surfaces to be disturbed or replaced must be performed by a certified lead-based paint inspector or risk assessor. - b.
 If a lead-based paint hazard is identified a lead-based paint inspection must be performed in accordance with methods and standards established either by a State or Tribal program authorized by the EPA under 40 CFR 745.324, or by the EPA at 40 CFR 745.227b and h. - c.
 If a lead inspection is required, it must be performed by a lead-based paint inspector or a risk assessor certified or licensed by EPA or an EPA-authorized state, tribe or Territory. - 3.
 Water: Either assess water or replace plumbing and pipes. - a.
 Plumbing to be removed and pipes replaced: Lead testing is not required if all the plumbing is removed and replaced with pipes in accordance with Section 1417e of the Safe Drinking Water Act (SDWA).
 The SDWA states that "lead free" means those fittings and fixtures that are in compliance with the standard established under Section 1417e with regard to plumbing fittings and fixtures intended to dispense water for human consumption.
 Further, Section 1417a1 of the SDWA requires that only "lead free" pipe, solder or flux may be used in the installation or repair of (1) Public Water Systems, or (2) any plumbing in a residential or non-residential facility providing water for human consumption. - b.
-Water provision: Concentrations of lead in lead in water tests or local utility compliance documentation must not exceed 0.015 mg/L (15 ppb) - Public: Must review and provide the most current information documenting the local utility's compliance or non-compliance with current EPA standards for lead in drinking water. - ii.
+Water provision: Concentrations of lead in lead in water tests or local utility compliance documentation must not exceed 0.015 mg/L (15 ppb) - i.
+Public: Must review and provide the most current information documenting the local utility's compliance or non-compliance with current EPA standards for lead in drinking water. - ii.
 Private: Test water, using a State Certified Laboratory or local health department, See http://water.epa.gov/drink/info/well/ for information. - c.
-A visual assessment of the plumbing system(s) in any buildings to determine the risk of lead in drinking water due to lead solder in pipes.

-4. Risk of lead found:

-- a.
-If review and/or visual assessment suggests a risk of lead in drinking water at the property, testing must be performed at the tap in accordance with the EPA publication Lead in Drinking Water in Schools and Non-Residential Buildings.7 - b.
-For buildings built prior to 1987 or where site reconnaissance shows signs of lead plumbing/soldering, a minimum of 10 percent of the drinking water outlets (kitchen, bathroom, and if family or HFOP outdoor spigots) or one from each floor of the building (whichever is greater), must be tested, regardless of the results of the review or visual assessment. - 5.
-Work Practices: Implement safe work practices during rehabilitation work in accordance with 24 C.F.R.
-Part 35.1350 and repair any paint that is disturbed and is known or presumed to be lead-based paint.
+A visual assessment of the plumbing system(s) in any buildings to determine the risk of lead in drinking water due to lead solder in pipes. - 4.
+Risk of lead found: - a.
+If review and/or visual assessment suggests a risk of lead in drinking water at the property, testing must be performed at the tap in accordance with the EPA publication Lead in Drinking Water in Schools and Non-Residential Buildings.9 - b.
+For buildings built prior to 1987 or where site reconnaissance shows signs of lead plumbing/soldering, a minimum of 10 percent of the drinking water outlets (kitchen sinks, bathroom sinks, and drinking fountains, if applicable) or one from each floor of the building (whichever is greater), must be tested, regardless of the results of the review or visual assessment.